 The Story of We the People takes visitors on an interactive constitutional journey, using more than 100 multimedia elements to tell the story of our country’s most cherished document.

-Walk among 42 life-sized bronze statues of the 39 delegates who signed the Constitution and the 3 dissenters.
+Walk among 42 life-sized bronze statues of the 39 delegates who signed the Constitution and the three dissenters.
+PLEASE NOTE: Signers’ Hall is currently closed for renovations and will reopen in late fall 2014.

 Photography and video of any kind are prohibited in the museum exhibit areas, with the exception of Signers’ Hall.